Madison Housing and Redevelopment Commission

 Other Programs

-Applications are considered when townhomes are advertised and a waiting list is maintained until the unit is rented; applicants must pass a criminal background check and demonstrate income to cover rent plus utilities.
+Townhome applications are considered upon order received when a unit is advertised, with a waiting list forming until the unit is rented; applicants must pass a criminal background check and demonstrate income sufficient to cover rent plus utilities.

 Status History